Frequently Asked Questions

 Eligibility + Timing

-We ask for a minimum commitment of one month, though we prefer volunteers who can stay for three months.
+We ask for a minimum commitment of 2 weeks, though we prefer volunteers who can stay for three months.
 In exceptional circumstances, volunteer stays of longer than three months are at the discretion of our Nablus staff.

 Getting here and getting around